Credit Score for Apartments: Complete Guide to Rental Checks

 The Rental Process

-1. You submit your bid with consent for checks
+1. You submit your bid.
+You give consent for checks.

-4. They run the apartment credit check (with your consent)
+4. They run the credit check (with your consent).

-5. You get an answer within a few days
+5. You get an answer in a few days.

 Tip: Don't apply to many places at once.
-Each credit check for rental can show on your record.
+Each check can show on your record.

 Quick Tips to Boost Your Score